anhnguyendepocen/GIS2017/EDA_Excel.md

 ----
 #### Data Cleaning Tasks:
-1. Check latitude/longitude values
+1. check latitude/longitude values
-2. Filter the data by `SNU1 == gp Gauteng Province` and count the number of facilities
+2. filter the data by `SNU1 == gp Gauteng Province` and count the number of facilities
-3. Find all facilities where `rate > 100`
+3. find all facilities where `rate > 100`
-4. Look at
+4. look at